Drinking Alcohol at Altitude on a Nepal Trek

 Alcohol and altitude form a complicated relationship.
 At moderate elevations (below 3,000m), the effects are largely similar to drinking at sea level — moderated by fitness, hydration, and food intake.
 As altitude increases, the physiological changes wrought by thinner air interact with alcohol's effects in ways that demand more caution.

-This guide covers the science, the specific risks on Nepal treks, local drinks you'll encounter, and practical guidelines that let you enjoy Himalayan hospitality without sabotaging your acclimatization.
+This guide covers the science, the specific risks on Nepal treks, the myths worth dispelling, local drinks you'll encounter, how alcohol interacts with altitude medication, and practical guidelines by elevation that let you enjoy Himalayan hospitality without sabotaging your acclimatization.

 How Altitude Changes Alcohol's Effects